Missouri’s Teen Driver’s License and Insurance Requirements

 The driver can't drive between 1 a.m. and 5 a.m. unless supervised by an eligible adult.
 Exemptions also exist for travel to and from work or school and in emergency situations.

-Violation of the license restrictions is considered an infraction but will not result in driving record points.
+Violations of the license restrictions are infractions but will not result in driving record points.
 However, minor drivers who accumulate six points in a 12-month period for other violations will be required to take a driver improvement program.

-Thirty days prior to turning 18 years old, an intermediate license holder can apply for an unrestricted driver's license.
-The applicant must have no driving record points in the last 12 months and must be free of any alcohol-related law enforcement contact for the last 12 months.
+Thirty days prior to turning 18, an intermediate license holder can apply for an unrestricted driver's license.
+The applicant must have no driving record points in the last 12 months and must be free of any alcohol-related law enforcement contacts for the last 12 months.

-Any vehicle operated or registered in the state of Missouri the vehicle must be properly insured.
-In Missouri, the mandatory insurance requirements are:
+Any vehicle operated or registered in Missouri must be properly insured.
+Below, are the minimum coverage requirements and the penalties for uninsured driving.

 • Liability coverage.
 Must include at least $25,000 bodily injury per person, $50,000 bodily injury per accident, and $10,000 property damage per accident.